-- is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children.
-(National Standard 1: Suitable person) - understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children.
-(National Standard 2: Organisation) - has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection At the last inspection the childminder was asked to record details of persons authorised to collect children. she now has good systems in place to ensure this information is recorded.
-Complaints since the last inspection Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
-The provider is required to have procedures for dealing with concerns and complaints from parents and to keep a record of complaints and their outcome.
-THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection:
+\ is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person)

+\ understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation)

+\ has a sound awareness of the records to be kept and the importance of these (National Standard 14: Documentation).

+Improvements since the last inspection

+At the previous inspection the childminder was asked to develop knowledge and understanding of the Local Area Child Protection Procedures.
+She was also asked to ensure all written agreements are in place with parents as to the care of their child.
+A request was made to ensure that permission from parent's, to allow the childminder to seek medical help in case of emergency is in place.
+The childminder was asked to make available to parents a written statement that provides details of the procedure to be followed if they have a complaint, including the address and telephone number of Ofsted.
+She was also asked to obtain written permission from parents before administering medication to children and ensure that a written record is kept, signed by parents, of medicines given to children.
+She has addressed all these positively.

+Complaints since the last inspection

+Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.

+The provider is required to keep a record of complaints made by parents, which they can see on request.
+The complaints record may contain complaints other than those made to Ofsted.

+THE QUALITY AND STANDARDS OF THE CARE

+On the basis of the evidence collected on this inspection:

 The quality and standards of the care are satisfactory.
 The registered person meets the National Standards for under 8s day care and childminding.

 At the time of the inspection there were no children on roll.
 Ofsted judges that the provider remains suitable to provide care.

 WHAT MUST BE DONE TO SECURE FUTURE IMPROVEMENT?

-The quality and standards of the care To improve the quality and standards of care further the registered person should take account of the following recommendation(s): There are no recommendations raised, as children were not on roll at the time of inspection.
+The quality and standards of the care

+To improve the quality and standards of care further the registered person should take account of the following recommendation(s):

+• There are no recommendations raised, as children were not on roll at the time of inspection.

 Any complaints about the inspection or the report should be made following the procedures set out in the leaflet Complaints about Ofsted Early Years: concerns or complaints about Ofsted's role in regulating and inspecting childcare and early education (HMI ref no 2599) which is available from Ofsted's website: www.ofsted.gov.uk